West Sumatra: Economy

 Gradually, the economy of West Sumatra began to move positively after experiencing pressure due to the impact of the 2009 earthquake that hit the region.
 The impact of this disaster was seen in quarter IV-2009, where economic growth only reached 0.90%.
 But now the economy of West Sumatra has improved, with growth rates above the national average.
-In 2012 the West Sumatra economy grew by 6.35%, better than the previous year which was only 6.25%.
-And in the first quarter of 2013 the economy of West Sumatra has grown to 7.3%.
-The high economic growth of West Sumatra in the past three years has reduced poverty in the province from 8.99% (2011) to 8% (2012).
-For the Gross Regional Domestic Revenue (GRDP), in 2012 the province had a GRDP of Rp 110.104 trillion, with a GDP per capita of Rp 22.41 million.
+In 2022 the West Sumatra economy grew by 4.36%, better than the previous year which was only 3.29%.
+The high economic growth of West Sumatra in the past three years has reduced poverty in the province from 6.28% (2020) to 5.92% (2022).
+For the Gross Regional Domestic Revenue (GRDP), in 2022 the province had a GRDP of Rp 285.4 trillion, with a GDP per capita of Rp 50.6 million.

 Workforce

 Along with the growth of the economy of West Sumatra, the number of workers needed is also increasing.
-This has led to a decline in unemployment in the province.
-Between February 2011-February 2012, the number of unemployed people decreased from 162,500 people to 146,970 people.
-The open unemployment rate declined from 7.14% to 6.25%.
-This figure is below the national average in the end of 2011 which reached 6.56%.
-In February 2012, the number of West Sumatra's workforce reached 2,204,218 people, an increase of 90,712 compared to the total workforce in February 2011.
+This has led to a decline in unemployment rate in the province.
+Between February 2023 – February 2024, the number of unemployed people increased from 176,970 people to 178,840 people.
+The open Unemployment Rate declined from 5.90% to 5.79%.
+This figure is above the national average in February 2024 which reached 4.82%.
+In February 2024, the number of West Sumatra's workforce reached 3.09 million people, an increase of 86,780 people compared to the total workforce in February 2023.

 Most of the population working is absorbed in the agricultural sector.
-Employment in this sector is able to absorb 42.4% of the existing workforce.
-However, this absorption percentage declined compared to the previous year which was 44%.
-Meanwhile, the percentage of working population absorbed in the trade sector again increased, from 18.5% in February 2011 to 19.8% in February 2012.
-Likewise, absorption in the service sector increased, from 16.7% to 17.4%.
+Employment in this sector is able to absorb 29.27% of the existing workforce.
+However, this absorption percentage increase compared to the previous year which was 28.36%.
+Meanwhile, the percentage of working population absorbed in the trade sector again increased, from 19.83% in February 2023 to 22.81% in February 2024.